 Go back with me 26 years, before I knew anything about the Invisible Trade Show Audience, when I first exhibited in my industry’s premier trade show event.
 EXHIBITORLIVE is held every March in Las Vegas.
 It is the trade show for trade show people.
-At this event, manufacturers of trade show exhibits and related products such as graphics, lighting, and flooring, exhibit in hopes to find new distributors to sell their products.
+At this event, manufacturers of trade show exhibits and related products such as graphics, lighting, and flooring, exhibit in hopes of finding new distributors to sell their products.

 As an exhibit manufacturer, I proudly came with a whole new display system to present to distributors in our industry.
-It was a 20’ in-line exhibit which included all the bells and whistles as far as accessories.
+It was a 20′ in-line exhibit, which included all the bells and whistles as far as accessories.
 As a new exhibitor with a relatively new company, I was the only person working in the booth, hoping to find prospects that I could turn into distributors.

 Hiding in Plain Sight

 On the first day, I was slammed with prospects from the very opening of the show to the last minute.
 Busy with opportunities, I noticed a gentleman with a beard standing off to the side, carefully inspecting the particulars of my booth.
 At the end of the day, he came over and introduced himself as Reed Sherwood.
 He worked for Optima Graphics in St Louis, who was also an exhibitor in the show.
 He, too, was looking for new distributors, however, because I didn’t manufacture graphics, he wasn’t a competitor of mine.

 Our conversation lasted well beyond the close of the show.
 I learned that his company sold high-end graphics to retailers in the trade show industry.
 Over the course of his yearly travel schedule, he visited nearly every retailer of trade show displays in the country.
 To my amazement, he was a trusted vendor with the exact same audience that I was trying to reach.

 It’s All About Relationships